kevin-mead/tubi-prowlarr-scraper/readme.md

 ## Done!

 You now have a bunch of data from Tubi and Prowlarr put together!
+See "example-output.csv" for an example of the resulting data.

 ## AI Use